CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab09-gettingstarted.md

 ## Exercise 1: Implement Web Apps

-1. **Azure Web Apps**: Learn how to deploy, configure, and manage web applications on Azure using the Azure App Service platform, which simplifies the hosting of web apps without needing to manage underlying infrastructure.
+1. **Azure Web Apps:** Learn how to deploy, configure, and manage web applications on Azure using the Azure App Service platform, which simplifies the hosting of web apps without needing to manage underlying infrastructure.

-2. **PHP Runtime Stack**: Understand how to configure and deploy applications using the PHP runtime stack on Azure Web Apps, which is commonly used for dynamic websites.
+2. **PHP Runtime Stack:** Understand how to configure and deploy applications using the PHP runtime stack on Azure Web Apps, which is commonly used for dynamic websites.

-3. **Deployment Slots**: Gain hands-on experience with deployment slots, which allow you to deploy web applications in staging environments before pushing them to production, helping to support continuous integration (CI) and continuous delivery (CD) practices.
+3. **Deployment Slots:** Gain hands-on experience with deployment slots, which allow you to deploy web applications in staging environments before pushing them to production, helping to support continuous integration (CI) and continuous delivery (CD) practices.

 ## Architecture diagram